 PCOS – Poly Cystic Ovary Syndrome.
 Under the influence of hormones, follicles (maturing eggs) in the ovaries start to develop to be released.
 When 1 egg is released, the rest stops to develop.
 Women with PCOS seem to have the ovaries stimulated but ovulation does not happen and so the follicles keep being stimulated to mature.
 As a result they become cysts instead.
 This happens often after the use of fertility drugs such as Clomid which can overstimulate the ovaries.
 In treating women with PCOS I tend to aim treatment at getting the women to ovulate again to get the natural process moving along again.

 TSH – thyroid stimulation hormone.
 A healthy thyroid is important when trying to conceive.
 Patients with a sluggish thyroid or hypothyroidism I treat homeopathically too.
 An underfunctioning thyroid can be tested for, but it can also be picked up on in fertility charts when temperatures fall out of range.
-This often comes up with patients during charting sessions as their thyroid is sluggish enough to cause infertility, symptoms and poor temperatures, but it is not bad enough to be picked up on in blood tests.
+This often comes up with patients during charting analyses & fertility assessments as their thyroid is sluggish enough to cause infertility, symptoms and poor temperatures, but it is not bad enough to be picked up on in blood tests.

 TTC – trying to conceive.
 Fertility communities are also often referred to as TTC communities.